Open-World Task and Motion Planning via Vision-Language Model Generated Constraints: Appendix

-We implement a relatively simple variant of the search-then-sample TAMP approach used in several recent works~\citep{srivastava2014combined,bilevel-planning-blog-post,silver2023predicate,kumar2023learning} and use this as the underlying TAMP system for all methods that require one (i.e., all methods except `CaP' and `CaP-sample').
-We implement versions of the same predicates and operators described in Section~\ref{sec:formulation} (including a version of \texttt{transport} that we call \texttt{Pour}), though we omit the \texttt{move} operator (movement is performed automatically as part of \texttt{attach} and \texttt{detach}) choose to name them differently (as illustrated by our prompts in Appendix~\ref{subsec:appendix-owl-tamp-prompting-details} below).
+In our simulation experiments, we implement a relatively simple variant of the search-then-sample TAMP approach used in several recent works~\citep{srivastava2014combined,bilevel-planning-blog-post,silver2023predicate,kumar2023learning}.
+We use this as the underlying TAMP systems for all methods that require one (i.e., all methods except `CaP' and `CaP-sample').
+We implement versions of the same predicates and operators described in Section~\ref{sec:formulation} (including a version of \texttt{transport} that we call \texttt{Pour}), though we omit the \texttt{move} operator as movement is performed automatically as part of \texttt{attach} and \texttt{detach} (as illustrated by our prompts in Appendix~\ref{subsec:appendix-owl-tamp-prompting-details} below).

 We manually define the initial state of all tasks in terms of literals involving these predicates; the robot always begins each task at the same initial configuration, and with the \texttt{HandEmpty()} predicate set to \texttt{True}.
-Additionally, we associate each operator with a natural language description to make it easier for the VLM to perform discrete constraint generation (e.g., for the \texttt{detach} operator, the description is something like: ``places object \texttt{o} stably atop a surface; you can specify a description of how this placement should be performed by filling in the \texttt{description} parameter accordingly'').
-Each operator is linked to one particular low-level skill included with the environment.
+Additionally, we associate each parameterized action with a natural language description to make it easier for the VLM to perform discrete constraint generation (e.g., for the \texttt{detach} operator, the description is something like: ``places object \texttt{o} stably atop a surface; you can specify a description of how this placement should be performed by filling in the \texttt{description} parameter accordingly'').
+Each operator is linked to one particular low-level controller included with the RAVENS-YCB environment~\cite{zeng2020transporter}.

-We define an associated sampler for each of these operators.
-Each sampler takes in the current state of the task, as well as the operator's discrete arguments, and defines a distribution over the operator's continuous parameters.
-These samplers are setup to define broad distributions (e.g. the sampler for the \texttt{detach} operator simply tries to find a pose somewhere broadly above the surface to be detached onto, but roughly within the confines of the x and y boundaries of the surface's axis-aligned bounding box), though we do modify these slightly depending on the task (e.g. the sampler for the `Coffee' and `Mug' tasks defines particular distributions on the orientations the mug and/or cutlery should be \texttt{Place}d).
+We define an associated sampler for each of these parameterized actions.
+Each sampler takes in the current state of the task, as well as the action's discrete arguments, and defines a distribution over the action's continuous parameters.
+These samplers are setup to define broad distributions (e.g.. the sampler for the \texttt{detach} operator simply tries to find a pose somewhere broadly above the surface to be detached onto, but roughly within the confines of the x and y boundaries of the surface's axis-aligned bounding box), though we do modify these slightly depending on the task (e.g. the sampler for the `Coffee' and `Mug' tasks defines particular distributions on the orientations the mug and/or cutlery should be \texttt{detach}-ed).